 - Stress Reduction.
-This is important enough to be listed as #1.
+This is important enough to list as #1.
 Your thymus and adrenal glands are the power seat of the immune system.
 When your body is getting sick, or is already sick, it is under stress and stress taxes and brings down your immune system.
-Researchers have linked vulnerability to colds and flu to psychological stress which is why we tend to see more colds an flu during the very hectic holiday season.
+Researchers have linked vulnerability to colds and flu to psychological stress which is why we tend to see more colds and flu during the very hectic holiday season.

 - Perform a digestive tract cleanse and keep your liver supported.
 Cleanse at the beginning of every season.

 - Eat Healthy & Organic – lots of vegetables, fruits.
-Incorporate herbs and spices that act as antifungals.
+Incorporate herbs and spices that have anti-fungal properties.

 - 1-2 glasses of fresh organic vegetable juice every day

 - Include lots of healthy oils in your diet such as coconut oil, high-quality olive oil, flax seed oil, etc.